 I think this faux pas started because I had seen it in Seventeen or YA magazine and thought it looked really cool on the models.
 Unfortunately, as some old photos show, that coolness did not translate to me.

 One time at camp another girl had a metallic gold Sharpie.
 We wrote all over everything with it, then had the brilliant idea to use it on our nails like nail polish.
 Bad idea.
 After a swim in the pool, the chlorine in the water turned it from a shiny metallic gold to a matte greenish-black.
 We didn’t have any nail polish remover and all week long everyone asked what we did to our fingers.

 I was allowed to start shaving my legs in the spring of my 6th grade year.
 My mom bought me a bag of disposable razors and a can of shaving cream but neglected to provide any instruction.
 That summer at camp I realized that I had forgotten to pack my shaving cream.
 I needed to shave because we were going to go swimming the next day.
 I don’t know why it didn’t occur to me that I should use soap in the shower at the very least, but it didn’t, and I shaved my legs while they were dry.
 Besides cutting the crap out of my legs with the cheap disposable razors, I had horrible razor burn.
 It looked terrible and felt even worse in the pool and lake.

 10. Dying my hair black

-In my sophomore year of high school I decided to be rebellious and dye my hair, without permission or assistance from my mother.
+In my sophomore year of high school, I decided to be rebellious and dye my hair, without permission or assistance from my mother.
 As soon as I did it I knew it was a mistake.
-The black color was too dark and starkly contasted against my skin.
+The black color was too dark and starkly contrasted against my skin.
 I went to school the next day and played dumb, denying that I had done anything to my hair, although it was painfully obvious.
 Luckily, I had chosen a semi-permanent formula that soon washed out.

 What would you say are your top beauty mistakes?